 Ingredient stability.
 Both compound families are stable in dry powder form within an HPMC capsule shell at standard pharmaceutical storage conditions.
 Rosmarinic acid is sensitive to oxidation but is stable when blended with the antioxidant polyphenol layer of graviola fruit extract, which provides incidental protection.
 The capsule fill density does not require any binder or excipient that would interfere with either compound.

-Third, lemon balm is contraindicated in some specific conditions including thyroid disease (lemon balm has mild thyroid-suppressive effects in some studies) and in concurrent use with sedative or thyroid medication.
-The Labisan V2 formulation will carry the appropriate label disclosure.
+Lemon balm is contraindicated in thyroid disease (lemon balm has mild thyroid-suppressive effects in some studies) and in concurrent use with sedative or thyroid medication.
+The Labisan V2 formulation carries the appropriate label disclosure.
 People on those medications should consult a clinician before starting any lemon balm-containing supplement.

 22:1 fruit water-extract, with Melissa officinalis in the V2 formulation